Activites for Families

 “Let’s go camping” is one of my favorite things to hear (and since we live where the weather is beautiful all year long we can go camping pretty much anytime).
 Lucky us!
 Camping with kids can be a little challenging but it’s much easier when you’re prepared!

-I did a little internet searching and Pinterest digging and came up with an incredible camping resource.
+I did a little internet searching and digging and came up with an incredible camping resource.
 I found so many yummy camping recipes, activities to keep the kids busy, tips for successful camping, DIY supplies and even supplies I would love to buy that I had to put all these camping ideas in one place!

 Now I’m totally ready for the next time M and M yell “LET’S GO CAMPING!!!!”